top of page

 Young Adults Lead the Way

-Hands and Feet of Asheville is expanding the impact of WNC non-profits to address increased service demands and long-term community recovery needs while training the next generation of WNC's leaders.
+Hands and Feet of Asheville is a service corps expanding the impact of WNC non-profits to address immediate capacity needs and long-term recovery efforts while training the next generation of young adult leaders.

 asheville photo 1 .jpg